Video annotation projects: what are the most common mistakes?

 β

 Let's say you have a one-minute video clip.
 If the framerate is 24 frames per second, which is pretty standard in video, you need to manage 1,440 frames.
 Imagine that - 1,440 distinct moments to label, each representing a "piece" of the action.
 This greatly increases the complexity of your annotation task.
-And these are optimized videos...
-I haven't even mentioned the case of medical videos for example noise or low resolution, which are all factors of complexity in video annotation.
+And we're talking about optimized videos...
+I haven't even mentioned the case of π medical videos for example, the π noise or low resolution, which are all factors of complexity in video annotation.

 β

 Mastering video annotation is more than patience and attention to detail.
-You need real know-how and a solid strategy.
+You need real know-how and a strategy for analyzing and π content moderation strategy.
 Fortunately, we're here to help!
-With a little expert advice, skilled annotators and tips from our experience, you'll be mastering video editing and annotation for your IA needs in no time.
+With a few expert tips, skilled annotators and tricks from our experience, you'll be mastering video editing and annotation for your IA needs in no time.

 β